 Silver Birch does not grow in Iceland but Downy Birch (B. pubescens) does.
 Many sources claim that these two species act similar and that has also been my experience.
 For the last 30 years I have used Icelandic Birch to heal skin disorders and to improve my patients’ health.

 I pick the leaves and the tips of the young shoots of Downy Birch early in the summer.
-I make infused oil from the fresh Downy Birch the same day as I harvest it.
-This oil is then blended with the oils of Yarrow, Meadowsweet and Chickweed to make the Bliss Healing Balm.
+I make infused oil from the fresh Birch the same day as I harvest it.
+This oil is then blended with other herbs to make the Bliss Healing Balm.
 That balm has been very popular for various skin disorders for the last 10 years in Iceland.

 - Botanical name: Betula pubescen

 - Parts used: leaves, bark and the tips of young twigs.

 - Action: diuretic, anti-inflammatory, antibacterial, astringent, diaphoretic and mildly analgesic.

 - Used for: wound healing, eczema, psoriasis, rheumatoid arthritis, psoriatic arthritis, gout, kidney stones, edema, cystitis, muscle pain.

 - Preparations: tea, tincture, infused oil, poultice, cream, ointment.